Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Penn State and its opponents have combined to score more than 46.5 points in five of 12 games this season.
+- Penn State has combined with its opponents to score more than 46.5 points in five of 12 games this season.

 - So far this season, 69.2% of Arkansas' games (9/13) have had more combined points than Saturday's over/under of 46.5.

-- Saturday's total is 11.3 points lower than the two team's combined 57.8 points per game average.
+- The combined points per game average of the two teams, 57.8, is 11.3 points more than Saturday's over/under.

-- This contest's total is 5.7 points more than the 40.8 these two squads combine to allow per game this season.
+- This contest's total is 5.7 points more than the 40.8 these two squads combine to surrender per game this season.

-- The average total in Nittany Lions games this season is 51.5, five points more than Saturday's over/under of 46.5.
+- The Nittany Lions and their opponents have scored an average of 51.5 points per game in 2021, five more than Saturday's total.

-- In 2021, games involving the Razorbacks have averaged a total of 55.3 points, 8.8 more than the set over/under in this contest.
+- The 46.5-point over/under for this game is 8.8 points below the 55.3 points per game average total in Razorbacks games this season.

 Penn State Stats and Trends

-- Penn State has seven wins against the spread in 12 games this season.

-- So far this season, the Nittany Lions have been installed as favorites by a 2.5-point margin or more eight times and are 5-3 ATS in those games.
+- The Nittany Lions have been favored by 2.5 points or more eight times this season and are 5-3 ATS in those contests.

 - Penn State's games this year have hit the over on three of 12 set point totals (25%).